open-mmlab/mmaction2/docs/faq.md

 - **How to make predicted score normalized by softmax within [0, 1] ?**

-    change this in the config, make `test_cfg = dict(average_clips='prob')`.
+    change this in the config, make `model['test_cfg'] = dict(average_clips='prob')`.

 - **What if the model is too large and the GPU memory can not fit even only one testing sample ?**

     By default, the 3d models are tested with 10clips x 3crops, which are 30 views in total.
 For extremely large models, the GPU memory can not fit even only one testing sample (cuz there are 30 views).
-To handle this, you can set `max_testing_views=n` in test_cfg of the config file.
+To handle this, you can set `max_testing_views=n` in `model['test_cfg']` of the config file.
 If so, n views will be used as a batch during forwarding to save GPU memory used.

 - **How to show test results ?**